 You thought that learning a new language was hard, required a lot of time and money, the right teacher, scores of books and whatnot… Well, me too before I found about Duolingo.
 Ahora, estoy convencido de que no es cierto.

 For those of you not familiar with Spanish, that sentence pretty much sums up the shift in my line of thinking about learning languages.
 Oh, and did I forget to mention? – It is free.

 Before the fitness addiction kicks in, there is usually this strange apathy towards exercise.
 Skipping a workout is no big of a deal, and every time there is this crescendo of regret that usually goes with it.
 Preventing this is best done with Gympact- An interesting app that knows the secret to what motivates the most-money.
 Here is how it goes- every time you skip a workout you pay the fine.

 I’m a fitness addict.
-Using Beachbody products for the past two years I cannot imagine myself going more than three days without some sort of a hardcore exercise.
+Using Beachbody products from Beachbody on Demand for the past two years I cannot imagine myself going more than three days without some sort of a hardcore exercise.
 The thing is there is something in there for me too- All the money from those who lack the discipline?
 Well, if you are a good boy and show up day in and day out, guess what?
 You get a reward.